 I received this sad note from an awesome woman who really cares about the welfare of cats.
 It’s really sad that this cat cruelty and abuse is happening in around 80% of veterinary practices in America.
 It’s hard to believe that all those declawing vets took an oath to EASE the suffering in animals yet are causing it by amputating the toe bones and claws in around 5000 cats a DAY in America.

-Over the last few years that I’ve been working on this cause to end declawing, I’ve been blocked by people and organizations for simply trying to help save kitties from having their toes and claws amputated.
-Here are the ones that I know of that blocked...
+June 28, 2017 Over the last few years that I’ve been working on this cause to end declawing, I’ve been blocked by people and organizations for simply trying to help save kitties from having their toes and claws amputated.
+Here are the ones that I know of...

 An American Association of Feline Practitioners (AAFP) Cat Friendly Practice, recently posted a video on facebook of a ragdoll kitten that was just declawed and said he is doing “great” after having his toes amputated.
 Here is a screenshot of the video that was posted on June 15, 2017.